djhaley/BlazorTags/README.md

 This is Counter.razor from BlazorTag.Samples, which is simply a new Blazor WebAssembly project with the changes mentioned above.
 - StateInputText (and Number, Checkbox, etc) for the most part act like their counterparts in the Microsoft.AspNetCore.Components.Forms namespace.
 - One change is that @bind-Value is not used since that is tightly tied to the two-way binding in EditContext.
 Instead, simply provide an expression that specifies the value bound to this input.
+- In addition to ValueExpression, provide a Func<IStateAction> in the ActionCreator field that will be used when the value changes.
 - Another change is that your reducer will also be responsible for validating your model.
 ```csharp
 @page "/counter"